jhn322/better-auth-template/README.md

 1. Push your code to GitHub
 2. Import your repository in [Vercel](https://vercel.com)
+3. Add "npx prisma generate && next build" under Build and Development
-3. Add all environment variables in the Vercel dashboard
+4. Add all environment variables in the Vercel dashboard
-4. Deploy
+5. Deploy

 ### Other Platforms